FAQ's (Frequently Asked Questions)

 Q: How can I set up an appointment with a physical therapist?

-A: In the state of Illinois, physical therapists may evaluate a patient, however, a written diagnosis from a physician is needed in order to treat a condition.
-If you have a prescription from a physician for physical therapy, you may call our office at (630) 892-8003 and set up an appointment.
+A: In the state of Illinois as of August 2018, physical therapists may evaluate and treat a patient without the written diagnosis or prescription of a physician.
+We now have full Direct Access.
+If you have a prescription from a physician for physical therapy, that is great, but you do not need one to begin your therapy.
+You may call our office at (630) 892-8003 and set up an appointment.
 Please view our “Insurance” page of this website to find your insurance carrier and see if your plan is listed.